Social Wellness: A Determining Factor For Employee Wellness At Work

 Let us understand how.

-When our connections get stronger with time, our stress levels reduce drastically.
-Our responses to stressful situations improve.
-With reduced stress and anxiety, our immune system gets strengthened, our endocrine system is healthier, and our heart health improves tremendously.
+When your connections get stronger with time, your stress levels reduce drastically.
+Your responses to stressful situations improve.
+With reduced stress and anxiety, your immune system strengthens, the endocrine system is healthier, and heart health improves tremendously.

-Conversely, people who are socially isolated have a higher chance of developing chronic diseases and illnesses.
+Conversely, socially isolated people have a higher chance of developing chronic diseases and illnesses.
+It can create a sense of disengagement from real life.

 Poor social wellness may lead to: